oyeyipo45/shortlet/README.md

 <p align="center"><b>Shortlet Test</b> <br><br> This project integrates data from the <a href="https://restcountries.com/">REST Countries API</a>.
-This exercise will evaluate your skills in data handling, API design, security, performance optimization, and documentation.
+This exercise seeks to evaluate skills in data handling, API design, security, performance optimization, and documentation.
 </p>

 <br>